niquepa/snetworks/README.md

 - clone the repo
 - execute `bundle install`
 - execute `rails s`
 - from another console execute `curl http://localhost:3000`

+### Parallel execution

+A parallel execution with threads it's available at `/parallel` , in order to execute it run `curl http://localhost:3000/parallel`

 ## Configuration